bluquist/docker-machine-driver-hetzner/README.md

 - `--hetzner-server-type`: The type of the Hetzner Cloud server, see [Server Types API](hhttps://docs.hetzner.cloud/#server-types-get-all-server-types) for how to get a list (defaults to `cx11`).
 - `--hetzner-server-location`: The location to create the server in, see [Locations API](https://docs.hetzner.cloud/#locations-get-all-locations) for how to get a list.
 - `--hetzner-existing-key-path`: Use an existing (local) SSH key instead of generating a new keypair.
 If a remote key with a matching fingerprint exists, it will be used as if specified using `--hetzner-existing-key-id`, rather than uploading a new key.
-- `--hetzner-existing-key-id`: **requires `--hetzner-existing-key-path`**.
-Use an existing (remote) SSH key instead of uploading the imported key pair, see [SSH Keys API](https://docs.hetzner.cloud/#ssh-keys-get-all-ssh-keys) for how to get a list
+- `--hetzner-existing-key-id`: Use an existing (remote) SSH key instead of uploading the imported key pair, see [SSH Keys API](https://docs.hetzner.cloud/#ssh-keys-get-all-ssh-keys) for how to get a list
 - `--hetzner-additional-key`: Upload an additional public key associated with the server, or associate an existing one with the same fingerprint.
 Can be specified multiple times.
 - `--hetzner-user-data`: Cloud-init based data, passed inline as-is.
 - `--hetzner-user-data-file`: Cloud-init based data, read from passed file.
-- `--hetzner-user-data-from-file`: DEPRECATED, use `--hetzner-user-data-file`.
-Read `--hetzner-user-data` as file name and use contents as user-data.
+- `--hetzner-user-data-from-file`: Read `--hetzner-user-data` as file name and use contents as user-data.
+- `--hetzner-additional-user-data`: Additional cloud-init based data, passed inline.
+This content will be merged into the user data YAML read from file.
+Useful to inject additional user data.
+If duplicate keys are existing in the base and additional data, they are getting combined, with the additional data _prepended_.
 - `--hetzner-volumes`: Volume IDs or names which should be attached to the server
 - `--hetzner-networks`: Network IDs or names which should be attached to the server private network interface
 - `--hetzner-use-private-network`: Use private network